Introduction to JSP

 HTTP Model

 HTTP protocol is stateless.
 It means that no information or state is carried over between subsequent requests from a client.
-To overcome the stateless of HTTP protocol, the server uses sessions to keep information between two subsequent requests of the same client.
-For detailed information on how JSP handles the session, check it out JSP session tutorial.
+To overcome the stateless HTTP protocol, the server uses sessions to keep information between two subsequent requests of the same client.
+For detailed information on how JSP handles the session, check out the JSP session tutorial.

 Java Servlet